Yorgen Fenech: Assassination of Daphne Caruana Galizia

 On 16 October 2017, investigative journalist Daphne Caruana Galizia was killed in a targeted car bomb attack close to her home, attracting widespread local and international reactions.
 In December 2017, three men were arrested in connection with the car bomb attack.
 Vince Muscat pleaded guilty in exchange for a reduced sentence and turned state witness.
 In October 2022, Brothers Alfred Degiorgio and George Degiorgio, pleaded guilty and were sentenced to 40 years in prison.
-(George Degior has since been condemned to life imprisonment for another murder).
+(George Degiorgio has since been condemned to life imprisonment for another murder).
 On 10 June 2025, Robert Agius and Jamie Vella were condemned to life imprisonment for supplying the bomb that was used to kill Daphne.

 In November 2019, Prime Minister Joseph Muscat announced a deal with Melvin Theuma, the self-confessed middleman in the murder.
 Theuma was thought to be able to provide comprehensive information about the murder case and other crimes, and received a presidential pardon in exchange for information relating to the mastermind of the murder.

 A day after Theuma's arrest, Fenech attempted to leave Malta on his private yacht, with the Armed Forces of Malta intercepting and arresting him as a "person of interest" in the Caruana Galizia murder enquiry.
 Fenech went on to offer himself as a witness.
 He promised information about the murder case and other offenses, in exchange for immunity.
 The request was not granted.
 On 30 November 2019, an indictment was filed against Fenech, and he was accused of complicity in the murder of Caruana Galizia.
 Fenech pleaded not guilty.

 Six days after the arrest of Fenech, Keith Schembri resigned his government post as Chief of Staff, and was subsequently questioned by the police.
 Schembri was later released on police bail.

 Yorgen Fenech's doctor, Adrian Vella, was also arrested for questioning.
 Vella's name also occurred in a number of companies registered or managed via Panama.
 He denies serving as a secret messenger between Schembri and Fenech.

 Fenech, in his court statement, accused Schembri of being the mastermind behind the Caruana Galizia murder.
 He also claimed Keith Schembri had promised him a presidential pardon.
-Fenech's request for a presidential pardon was denied and he lost a legal challenge he filed over the refused pardon.
+Fenech requested a presidential pardon five times.
+All his requests were rejected, including a legal challenge he filed over the refused pardon.
+A second legal challenge failed because Fenech did not pay the court fees.
+His criminal defence lawyer was present.
 Fenech claimed Schembri tried to influence him to frame Christian Cardona for the assassination of Caruana Galizia.
 Fenech was denied bail more than 20 times, as the court determined that he was a flight risk.
 The bail decrees also cited Fenech's access to cryptocurrencies, plans to emigrate to the United States, and his attempted illicit purchase of firearms on the dark web.